Skip to content

 Cons

 Nomad is a free eSIM for the US with 1 GB of data for three days.
-That’s a small offer, but a good chance to test it.
+That’s a small offer, but it’s still the only free trial on this list.
 If you need more, and you likely do, the best option is 20 GB or 50 GB for 30 days for $18 and $27, respectively.
 Nomad even offers unlimited data, but sadly, only for 20 days, for a price of $49.

 While not the cheapest, Nomad has some of the fastest connections we experienced, with reliable connectivity in Los Angeles, New York, and other large cities.
 5G is supported in all US plans, and Nomad cooperates with AT&T and T-Mobile to solidify its performance and offer reliable coverage at all times.

 Noteworthy is the North America eSIM package, which starts at $8 for 1 GB of data for only seven days.
-Again, not the cheapest.
+Again, Airalo and Saily both undercut it.
 Nomad has decent customer support via live chat, the activation process is easy through the app, and there are business extras like employee onboarding and real-time data usage monitoring.

 How to Choose the Best eSIM for the US?

 Unsure which one to pick?
 Need additional help?
-Here’s what to consider before buying the best eSIM for the US in 2026.
+Here’s what actually matters before buying the best eSIM for the US in 2026.

 With these eSIM providers and their versatile plans, a trip to the USA isn’t so frightening.
 It takes a few minutes to subscribe to the best eSIM for the USA, get unlimited data, and enjoy excellent coverage to stay online at all times.
 Bear in mind, these are some of the best eSIMs overall, so they’re usable worldwide.

-While Ubigi is our top choice, other options are worth exploring.
-Saily offers unique security features, Holafly has fast 5G speeds, Airalo has unlimited data plans, and Nomad even lets you test it for free for three days.
+While Ubigi is our top choice on price, 2026 belongs to Saily.
+It’s now the only provider here with a real US phone number, the only one with cruise coverage, and it still bundles the security tools nobody else offers.
+Holafly has fast 5G speeds and covers Alaska, Airalo has cheap unlimited data plans, and Nomad even lets you test it for free for three days.
 In any case, don’t forget to activate your eSIM on time to immediately enjoy it once you land on US soil.

 Frequently Asked Questions